lklok66/ice/objc/demo/Cocoa/chat/README.txt

 to a single chat room, allowing you to chat with other chat room participants.

-The demo, by default, connects to a chat server hosted on demo.zeroc.com.
+By default, the demo connects to a chat server hosted on demo.zeroc.com.
 The server accepts both secure and non-secure connections through Glacier2.
 You may use any user name and password when connecting.